Antarctic Peninsula · South Orkney Islands · Active Operation

 Using on the water evidence to advocate for permanent protections for key feeding areas at international bodies.

-Industrial krill trawlers are stripping life from the Southern Ocean — stealing food from whales, penguins, and every species that depends on this fragile ecosystem.
-Visit our toolkit to expose the truth behind this destructive industry.
-Learn how these ships operate, who profits, and how you can help stop the collapse of Antarctica's food chain.
-Knowledge is power — use it to defend what's left.
+Industrial krill trawlers are stripping life from the Southern Ocean — stealing food from whales, penguins, and every species that depends on it.